barakadax/PerformanceMonitor/readme.md

 # Performance monitor
 Monitor another process in runtime,
-CPU, RAM, Disk, & Network
+CPU, RAM, Disk, & Network,

-local is to run from CLI
+local is to run from CLI,
-service is to run as binary with VS code extension
+service is to run as binary with VS code extension,

+OS supported: Windows & Unix based

 ## Pre steps for developers
 <ol>